- Last Updated: 29 June 2020

 SRT Toolkit

-Our interactive toolkit to determine residence status
+Our freeview interactive tool to determine residence status.

 SRT: Split Year Treatment

-Our guide to Split Year treatment
+Our guide to what Split Year Treatment is and when it applies.

 SRT Day Counting Toolkit

-Our guide to day counting and links to our day counting calendar
+Our guide to day counting and links to our day counting calendar.

 WARNING NOTE: the SRT is not always conclusive in determining your residence for tax purposes.

-Enjoying our content?
+Are you enjoying our content?